 You’ll never lose the remote or spill tea on your couch again with this handy hack – a homemade wooden sofa-arm table.
-A great alternative to a coffee, it’s the perfect addition for those in need of extra storage space.
+A great alternative to a coffee table, this nifty table offers a good amount of storage.
 All you need to get started is a measuring tape, some timber, glue, hammer and nails.
-When measuring your sofa arm, make sure you add a little extra space – no more than 5mm – so your sofa arm table isn’t too loose or too snug.
+When measuring your sofa arm, make sure you add a little extra space — no more than 5mm — so your sofa arm table isn’t too loose or too snug.
 This comprehensive step-by-step guide from Bunnings will set you on the right path.
 Hot tip: Putty and sand over the nails then paint for a picture-perfect finish.

 Put up picture rails

-Ever been envious of those who can hang pictures anywhere without having to drill a hole in the wall or use damage-free hanging hooks?
-Then try adding DIY picture rails to your home.
-These beauties aren’t just practical additions – they’re perfect for adding a little architectural interest to your space.
-You can find pre-prepared picture rails at your local hardware store, so all you need to do is cut them to length and mount them wherever you please.
+Ever been envious of people who are able to add pictures to their walls in any way they please?
+DIY picture rails could be the solution you’re after.
+These beauties aren’t just practical additions — they also add a little architectural interest to your space.
+You can find pre-prepared picture rails at your local hardware store, meaning all you’ll need to do is cut them to length and then mount them wherever you please.
 Hot tip: This project involves a little more DIY know-how, so get help if you need it.

 Makeover your furniture

 Have some tired old timber chairs in desperate need of a makeover?
 Give your old wooden furniture – from bar stools to tables, drawers and desks – a stylish new look by repainting.
 Think about your décor style before picking a new hue.
 Love the French provincial look?
 Try a white chalk paint you can sand down to achieve a beautiful, weathered look.
 Think bolder is better?
 Eye-popping shades of green, yellow or blue might be right up your alley.